 To prepare your organization, you need to first recognize there will be barriers to hybrid cloud adoption.
 Your company’s success will be determined not by what platforms you select but by how well you identify these challenges, acknowledge their requirements and manage the technical and operational evolution of your organization.

 Having helped many companies develop their cloud strategy and support their transformation, we know what the common questions are, where the pitfalls lie, and how to answer for both so you can reap all the benefits of hybrid cloud computing.

 Look closely at any industry and you will see how cloud computing is changing it.
 Every day,

 At the same time, it can be hard for businesses to know whether private vs. public cloud computing is best for them.
 Private cloud is owned and meets maximum security requirements.
 Public cloud can sometimes be cheaper, but the fact that your data lives in a shared space can be a major inhibitor of public cloud adoption for some organizations, even when there are ways to make sure your security, governance and compliance requirements are met.

-Flexibility is the biggest reason hybrid cloud adoption rates are.
+Flexibility is the biggest reason hybrid cloud adoption rates are up.
 Being able to pick between private and public cloud computing — effectively gaining all the advantages of cloud computing while avoiding all the downsides — gives business the best opportunity to use the cloud most effectively.

 Hybrid cloud benefits grow with digital transformation